radius-project/blog/radblog/content/posts/2025/radius-resource-types/index.md

 * AWS resource types

 For a hands-on example of using a composite Recipe, see the *[Create a composite Recipe](https://docs.radapp.io/tutorials/create-composite-recipe/)* tutorial in the Radius documentation.

-## Why This Matters

-Radius Resource Types is a major step forward for platform engineering.
-It reinforces Radius's core mission to decouple application definitions from underlying infrastructure, making applications portable across not only cloud platforms but also compute platforms (see the recent announcement of [Radius being able to deploy to Azure Container Instances)](https://blog.radapp.io/posts/2025/06/03/deploy-your-radius-applications-to-azure-container-instances/).

-Platform engineering teams gain greater control over the implementation and deployment of cloud resources.
-Ensuring security, compliance, and cost management best practices are follows is significantly easier.

-Developers can work with higher-level, familiar abstractions defined by their organization, simplifying their workflow and reducing cognitive load.
-They no longer need to learn multiple infrastructure as code languages.

 ## Learn More